 The combination of high quality organic milk and the skills of the Belton Cheesemakers give Belton Cheese its exceptional quality and a taste that delivers every time.

-Cheese that you can trust, from trusted sources, completely traceable supply chain farming in this way requires commitment and attention to detail which is then backed up with a rigorous annual inspections from the Soil Association.
+Cheese that you can trust, from trusted sources, completely traceable supply chain.
+Farming in this way requires commitment and attention to detail which is then backed up with rigorous annual inspections from the Soil Association.

 The milk for Belton Farm organic cheese comes from local organic herds all within a 25 mile radius from the dairy.

 Animal welfare is, of course, a critical part of organic farming.
 We like to think of organic farming as working with nature – on the one hand protecting natural resources like fresh water and healthy soils, and on the other, actively encouraging cows to forage and graze.

 Organic cows are always free range, and as such, they have plenty of space and fresh air to thrive and grow.

 Belton Cows are free range and grass fed, grazing outside for a minimum of 180 days and milk collected daily.